-Change how websites provide locally relevant content by accessing language list
+Do Not Let websites show me locally relevant content by accessing my language list

 Although the act of displaying content in locally relevant language by accessing your language list indicates Microsoft’s courtesy towards its users, some still doubt it.
 If you feel the same, you can prevent or let websites provide locally relevant content via: